pnewhook/MVCContrib/src/T4MVC/T4MVCHostMvcApp/T4MVC Files/readme.txt

 HISTORY:

+2.6.59 (07-12-2011):
+- Added commented out logic to show how to debug into the template (http://mvccontrib.codeplex.com/workitem/7144)

 2.6.58 (06-23-2011):
 - Change the controller detection logic to be more reliable and ignore anything that doesn't extend Controller